San Cristóbal de las Casas

 San Cristóbal de las Casas, also known by its native Tzotzil name, Jovel, is a town and municipality located in the Central Highlands region of the Mexican state of Chiapas.

 It was the capital of the state until 1892, and is still considered the cultural capital of Chiapas.
+The city’s center maintains its Spanish colonial layout and much of its architecture, with red tile roofs, cobblestone streets and wrought iron balconies often with flowers.

 The municipality is mostly made up of mountainous terrain, but the city sits in a small valley surrounded by hills.